Death Care

 Recompose operates with integrity and clarity so you are informed and know what to expect.
 We will never try to upsell you.

-Our Services team offers hands-on support throughout the eight to twelve weeks your person is in our care.
-Our Services Specialists have decades of experience providing personalized care and guidance.
+Our Services team is knowledgeable and responsive throughout the eight to twelve weeks your person is in our care.
+Our licensed funeral directors have decades of experience providing personalized care and guidance.

 Transportation of the body within King, Pierce, and Snohomish counties in Washington State is included in our price.